crashappsec/chalk/src/docs/howto-compliance.md

 There are both free and paid plans.
 You can [join the waiting list](https://crashoverride.com/join-the-waiting-list) for early access.

+### Background information

+Below is a bit more information on supply chain security and the emerging compliance environment around it, as well as some details on how chalk addresses some of these things under the hood.
 #### Supply chain security and the US government

 In May 2021, President Biden issued [Executive Order 14028](https://www.nist.gov/itl/executive-order-14028-improving-nations-cybersecurity#:~:text=Assignments%20%7C%20Latest%20Updates-,Overview,of%20the%20software%20supply%20chain.) to enhance cyber security and the integrity of the software supply chain.
 NIST or the National Institute for Standards published [Security Measures for “EO-Critical Software” Use Under Executive Order (EO)](https://www.nist.gov/system/files/documents/2021/07/09/Critical%20Software%20Use%20Security%20Measures%20Guidance.pdf) on July 2021 in response.